 The main activity in 2008 was the construction of a purpose built building to house the new generator.
 The outer skin of the walls is stone to ensure that the building blends in with the existing stonework of the hostel and walls.
-The electrical system had further upgrades and the final bank of batteries installed such that the hostel is now as self- sufficient and as 'green' as possible.
+The electrical system had further upgrades and a further bank of batteries installed.

-The design allows for the main lighting system to shut down at night and for and the nightlights to provide sufficient light to move quietly around the building and for evacuation in an emergency.
-The nightlights, which can only be turned on when the main system is shut down, mostly use high intensity LEDs for minimum maintenance as only low light levels are required.
+The design allowed for the main lighting system to shut down at night and for the nightlights to provide sufficient light to move quietly around the building and for evacuation in an emergency.
+The nightlights, which can only be turned on when the main system is shut down, use high intensity LEDs for minimum maintenance as only low light levels are required.
 All light fittings except those in the common rooms, corridors and stairs are fitted with PIR sensors so that they are turned off when the rooms are unoccupied or if there is sufficient daylight.
-The 12 volt system also powers a modern fire alarm system with smoke and heat detectors throughout the building.
-A 6kVA sine wave inverter system provides 230V AC for the fridge, central heating pump, fans, vacuum cleaner and power tools.
+The 12volt system also powers a modern fire alarm system with smoke and heat detectors throughout the building.
+A 2.3kVA sine wave inverter system provides 230V AC for the fridge, central heating pump, fans, vacuum cleaner and power tools.
 Increasingly visitors are reluctant to leave their music systems, computers, DVD players etc. at home and these can also be catered for.

 No sooner had the various works of 1988-1992 been completed than in 1994 major work was required on the south facing wall following suspected subsidence and ingress of water causing the inside of the building to be permanently damp.
 The work was too major for the in-house working parties to tackle and specialist work estimated to cost £15,000 to £20,000 was required.
-Work was carried out following The Coulthurst Trusts agreement to match the Scout Group £ for £ up to a maximum of $\pounds 10,000$.
-The actual cost was $\pounds 17,949$ which meant that both parties would be liable for £8,974.50.
+Work was carried out following The Coulthurst Trusts agreement to match the Scout Group £ for £ up to a maximum of £10,000.
+The actual cost was £17,949 which meant that both parties would be liable for £8,974.50.
 In October 1996 it was reported that as the Trust had budgeted £10,000 for the project the trustees wished to contribute that amount in recognition of the continued good work that is being done at the hostel.
 This gesture saved the Scout Group around £1,000.
 Within months some cracking of the gable wall rendering was found which was reportedly due to shrinkage between coats of rendering and the lack of curing by wetting of the final coat.
 It was recommended that the wall be painted with Decadex, a specialist liquid plastic, to extend the life of the rendering.
 In 2000 the Trust was asking whether the scouts could undertake the work and meet the costs but in 2002 the Trust agreed 'to meet the reasonable expenses of the contractor involved in painting of the gable wall ... [which] I understand is to cost in the region of £400, together with the cost of the materials required'.
 This work did not take place.
-Simultaneously the Trust agreed to the scouts organising work on the roof over the warden's room to cure a raining in problem providing they met the full cost of that work.
+Simultaneously the Trust agreed to the scouts organising work on the roof over the warden's room to cure a raining in problem providing they met the full cost of that work themselves.